-- 2.1 ACCEPTABLE MANUFACTURERS - A. Fire alarm equipment shall be standard products of the Notifier Co., Edwards Systems Technology, Siemens Building Technologies, Inc. Simplex Grinnell, Johnson Controls and Gamewell-FCI, or equal. - B. Catalog and model numbers listed are intended to establish type and quality of equipment and system design as well as operating features required.
+2.1 ACCEPTABLE MANUFACTURERS

+- A. Fire alarm equipment shall be standard products of Gamewell-FCI, to match existing system. - B. Catalog and model numbers listed are intended to establish type and quality of equipment and system design as well as operating features required.
 Deviations from intended functions of specified system are not permitted.
-Equipment shall not be ordered or installed until such equipment has been reviewed and approved by the Architect. - C. Products specified below are based on Notifier system components.
-For other manufacturers approved system components, refer to Attachment A.
+Equipment shall not be ordered or installed until such equipment has been reviewed and approved by the Architect. - C. Products specified below are based on Gamewell-FCI system components.